What's Inside?

 1. Work Ethic: Filipinos vs. Hispanics

-Filipinos are renowned for their strong work ethic.
-Their cultural emphasis on “bayanihan” (community spirit) and “utang na loob” (debt of gratitude) drives a sense of responsibility and loyalty toward their work and employers.
+Filipinos are renowned for their strong work ethic, anchored in ‘bayanihan’ (community spirit) and ‘malasakit’ (deep concern for the business).
+At Penbrothers, we channel this cultural trait into measurable results through our Hypercare Framework, a structured 180-day onboarding program designed to minimize early attrition.
+The result?
+A 92% retention rate after one year—significantly higher than the industry average.
+This proves that Filipino professionals don’t just fill seats; they commit to long-term career growth when supported by the right management structures.
 Many Filipinos are known to go above and beyond to meet deadlines and exceed expectations.
 This drive for excellence is often attributed to a deep sense of family loyalty and a commitment to providing for loved ones.

 In comparison, work cultures in many Hispanic countries may emphasize collectivism and teamwork, but also often incorporate a more hierarchical structure.
 In some Latin American countries, workers may have a more formal attitude toward authority, which could impact decision-making or lead to a more top-down management approach.